Leonardo da Vinci machine gun

 His ideas inspire modern engineers who explore historical innovations to solve contemporary problems.

-Leonardo’s self-supporting bridge design emphasizes his deep understanding of architectural principles and natural forces.
-This structure provides insight into his skillful use of geometry, balance, and aesthetics.
+Leonardo’s self-supporting bridge design showcases his profound understanding of architectural principles and natural forces.
+This structure offers insight into his skillful application of geometry, balance, and aesthetics.

 The self-supporting bridge exemplifies his innovative approach to problem-solving.